 Veneer: There are few types of veneers, each serving a particular purpose.
-You can classify veneers into raw, paper backed, phenolic backed, laid up, reconstituted veneer and wood on wood.
+Accordingly, you can classify veneers into raw, paper backed, phenolic backed, laid up, reconstituted veneer and wood on wood.
 Since it is a natural material, veneer is available in a limited number of shades.

 Laminate: Available in numerous colors and shades, these can be broadly classified into textured, high gloss, soft and matte.
-Textured laminates replicate the feel of materials like wood or stone.
-One can use high gloss and matte laminates according to one’s personal style.
+Comparatively, textured laminates replicate the feel of materials like wood or stone.
+As a result, one can use high gloss and matte laminates according to one’s personal style.

 Laminate vs Veneer #3: Maintenance

 Laminate: Laminates are definitely easier to maintain.
-They are scratch-resistant, waterproof and usually retain their look for years.
+They are not only scratch-resistant and waterproof but also retain their look for years.

 Veneer: In comparison to laminates, veneers require more maintenance.
 You should polish veneer surfaces from time to time to maintain the look.

-Laminate: Laminates are available in a variety of colors and designs.
+Laminate: These are available in a variety of colors and designs.
 But they are mass produce so they lack uniqueness in appearance.